Prospect of ice-based sports becoming more exclusive 'hard to swallow' | CBC News

 In particular, the cost of renting ice rinks has increased by 14.5 per cent and the cost for referees has increased by 39 per cent since 2019-20, according to Stachon.

-Ringette Ontario did not respond to CBC's request for comment on the increased referee wages by the time of publishing.
+Ringette Ontario did not respond to CBC's request for comment on the increased referee wages by publishing time.

 Renting ice becoming more expensive

-Stachon said the thing bringing costs up the most is the price of renting ice at a rink.
+Stachon said the thing bringing costs up the most is the price of renting ice.

 "Even a small change in the price of ice is going to balloon when you consider it across our full season."